1NCE Raises $60 Million USD In New Funding

 1NCE offers a software platform for connected products to more than 24,000 customers managing 30 million devices across 170+ countries.
 Since launching in the marketplace in 2018, the company has become an IoT industry disruptor by integrating connectivity as a component of its software platform.
 It currently operates the world's largest IoT network in the cloud.
 1NCE's platform was recognized as the “Best Innovation in the Internet of Things” at the 2024 SaaS Awards .

 Since 2017, 1NCE has raised the equivalent of $160 million USD from investors from five countries.
-1NCE's list of investors to date now includes Abacon Capital, Bell Canada, Deutsche Telekom, iSquared Capital, Kensington Capital Partners, SoftBank Corp., Vicenda Group AG, and members of the 1NCE Executive Team.
+1NCE's list of investors to date now includes Deutsche Telekom, iSquared Capital, Kensington Capital Partners, SoftBank Corp., Vicenda Group, and Founder Alexander P. Sator.

 The company also intends to use a portion of the funding round proceeds to further grow its presence in the United States.